girinath245/File-Sharing-Application/README.md

 ## Languages and Technologies

-The application mostly uses C but can be easily integrated with C++ and built accordingly.
+The application was originally implemented in C language .
+But after certain features were needed like some Object Oriented Capabilities it transitioned to C++.

 ## Features